 Michelle Heneghan knows all about the challenges of both endurance sport and pregnancy after she turned pro as a triathlete in 2020 before welcoming baby Fiadh into the world in February 2021.

-Fellow pro triathlete Mary Robbins is continuing to train during the second trimester of her pregnancy, so we caught up with the two Precision Fuel & Hydration Ambassadors to find out how they managed a training load and the demands of pregnancy...
+Fellow pro triathlete Mary Robbins is continuing to train during the second trimester of her pregnancy, so we caught up with the two Precision Fuel & Hydration Ambassadors to find out how they managed their training load and the demands of pregnancy...

 Firstly, congratulations Michelle and Mary!
 Thanks for taking time out to join us.
 How did your pregnancy affect your ability to train?
 I imagine there was a significant change in your training volume pre- and during pregnancy?